crewjam/blog/content/post/etcd-aws.md

 }
 ~~~

 Now we need to send the signal that we are ready whenever systemd reports that etcd is running.
-For that we need another `oneshot` service:
+For that we use a `oneshot` service:

 ~~~systemd
 [Unit]